yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 iteration can retry them with the temporary per-atom ridge multiplier.

 The best fixed-point candidate is tracked separately.
-At second-stage entry, the initial residuals seed the residual normalization scale.
-During warm-up, each accepted candidate contributes its residual median absolute deviation to a moving-average scale; after five accepted candidates, that average is locked for the rest of the fitting run.
+At second-stage entry, the initial residuals seed the residual normalization scale when they are finite.
+During warm-up, each accepted objective-scored candidate contributes its residual median absolute deviation to a moving-average scale; after five such accepted candidates, that average is locked for the rest of the fitting run.
 Each residual scale sample is floored by a small fraction of the robust response scale from the same objective samples, then by the absolute Huber scale minimum, so a near-perfect entry fit cannot create an overly sensitive denominator.
 During warm-up, every previous, current, and best candidate involved in a quality comparison is re-scored with the same provisional scale before backtracking or ranking uses the objective values.
-A candidate is better when its normalized robust objective improves beyond the tie tolerance; objective ties are broken by the maximum of the three percentile parameter changes.
+A candidate is better when its normalized robust objective improves beyond the tie tolerance; objective ties are broken by the maximum of the three normalized percentile parameter changes.
-Convergence is accepted only if the current objective is not worse than both the previous candidate and the best candidate by more than `kLocalFittingConvergenceObjectiveRelativeTolerance`, when those objective values are available.
+Objective acceptance is enforced before convergence is evaluated, when objective values are available.
 Parameter convergence is not allowed to terminate the stage while an available objective scale is still in warm-up.

 ## Exit Paths